DateTime::TryParse Method (String^, IFormatProvider^, DateTimeStyles, DateTime%)

 A bitwise combination of enumeration values that defines how to interpret the parsed date in relation to the current time zone or the current date.
 A typical value to specify is None.

 When this method returns, contains the DateTime value equivalent to the date and time contained in s, if the conversion succeeded, or MinValue if the conversion failed.
-The conversion fails if the s parameter is nullptr, is an empty string (""), or does not contain a valid string representation of a date and time.
+The conversion fails if the s parameter is null, is an empty string (""), or does not contain a valid string representation of a date and time.
 This parameter is passed uninitialized.

 Return ValueType: System::Boolean